-The Trust continued its mission to ensure that students achieved their potential in public examinations; encouraged a wide range of extra-curricular activities; developed and retained suitable staff and guided students in suitable progression when they left their Academy.
+In spite of the COVID19 restrictions, the Trust continued its mission to ensure that students achieved well in public examinations; encouraged a wide range of extra curricular activities; developed and retained suitable staff and guided students in suitable progression when they left their Academy.
+The Trust remained open throughout 'lock down', providing onsite, off site and virtual education.